cfc19/Detox_Play_Area/README.md

 Play area to learn about detox

 # Env setup
-Enusre you have the following
+Ensure you have the following
 * Homebrew
 * Node js
 * xcode